+- Use the name of the ranger team

+- Use the name of the threatened species (Ma for mankarr)

-- Use the name of the monitoring zone - Plus a unique number for each site
+- Use the name of the monitoring zone

+- Plus a unique number for each site

-For instance, sites in the Lake Dora monitoring zone could be: LD01, LD02; sites in Talawana could be TW01, TW02.
+For instance, sites in the Punmu Ranger Team's Lake Dora monitoring zone could be: PuMaLD01, PuMaLD02.

-Keep using the same name for sites every year.
+If the sites are revisited, keep using the same name for every visit.
 This will make it easier for survey teams, data management and analysis.